laurentftech/Podcast_generator/README.md

 ---

 ## 📖 Overview
-A lightweight Python app that lets you generate multi-speaker podcasts from any script using high-quality voices from the ElevenLabs and Google Gemini APIs — simple, fast, and effective.
+A lightweight Python app with a modern UI that lets you generate multi-speaker podcasts from any script.
+It uses high-quality voices from the **ElevenLabs** and **Google Gemini** APIs, and can even create synchronized HTML demos of your podcasts.

 ### 🔑 Getting Started
 Get your free API key from [ElevenLabs](https://try.elevenlabs.io/zobct2wsp98z) (or Google Gemini).